srschnitz/Steel-proj/README.md

 #Steel-proj
 Initial Thoughts:
-This project began as an exploration—an opportunity to play with the dataset, discover insights, and refine data analysis techniques.
+This project began as an exploration and an opportunity to play with the dataset, discover insights, and refine data analysis techniques.
 Over time, it has evolved into a portfolio showcasing various methods for wrangling and analyzing data.
 It has been a journey, and there's still much more to uncover.
 ## 🎬 Portfolio Showcase – Gamma App
 This Steel project is now part of a broader analytics portfolio exploring forecasting, regime analysis, and environmental diagnostics.
 Interactive Gamma app: https://gamma.app/docs/Susan-Schnitzel-Portfolio-of-Analysis-of-Steel-Industry-cvmxtigev33ntwm?mode=doc